oriuminc/elastic-path-contentful-integration/README.md

 # About the Contentful ElasticPath integration

-The Contentful-ElasticPath integration lets you link products by their SKU, or ID, to entries in Contentful.
+The Contentful-ElasticPath integration lets you link products by their Name or SKU, to entries in Contentful.
 The Products must be `live and published` in ElasticPath.
 This integration authenticates to ElasticPath using an implicit token using your ElasticPath api Client ID.

 Products that are linked from Elastic Path can be easily previewed via the Contentful web app, making it easier for content editors to use the most recently uploaded products across catalogs and sites.